-- 1. Research and education.
-The exchange and co-creation of courses, research projects, and publications will be one of the main shared activities.
-Tutored online classes will also be made available to facilitate access to teaching and training. - 2.
-Exchange of people, from students to professors, nurses, and doctors, from short-term internships to full degrees.
-This is a fundamental part of the programs, as it is essential for building bridges between the respective cultures. - 3.
-Promoting the use of digital technologies to improve health services.
-These could range from telemedical consultations between doctors to the co-design of a national medical database with public authorities and local partners.12 - 4.
-Collaboration in defining processes to improve healthcare activities by making available specific skills that are more present in developed countries than in DCs, such as the management of cardiovascular diseases, diabetes, and strokes.13 - 5.
-Set up health promotion programs, promotion of personalized medicine (6 P Medicine).
-14 - 6.
-Provide equipment and support the modernization of an existing unit or create a new one or provide support to the local health system. - 7.
-Creation of international consortia to promote global research collaboration and improve training programs.
+- also be made available to facilitate access to teaching and training; - exchange of people, from students to professors, nurses, and doctors, from short-term internships to full degrees.
+This is a fundamental part of the programs, as it is essential for building bridges between the respective cultures: - 3. promoting the use of digital technologies to improve health services.
+These could range from telemedical consultations between doctors to the co-design of a national medical database with public authorities and local partners;12 - collaboration in defining processes to improve healthcare activities by making available specific skills that are more present in developed countries than in DCs, such as the management of cardiovascular diseases, diabetes, and strokes:13 - set up health promotion programs, promotion of personalized medicine (6 P Medicine);14 - provide equipment and support for the modernization of an existing unit or create a new one or provide support to the local health system; - creation of international consortia to promote global research collaboration and improve training programs.